DenisGorbachev/remote-hubs/README.md

 ***♫ You'll never work alone ♫***

+### Problem

-Problem: you want to work remotely for a global company, but you don't want to sit alone at home.
+You want to work remotely for a global company, but you don't want to sit alone at home.
 You also don't want to visit coworking - since everybody is working on a different project, it feels like you're in the same place, but not together.

+### Solution

-Solution: you can join a "remote hub" of the company - a group of employees working on the same project at the local place.
+You can join a "remote hub" of the company - a group of employees working on the same project at the local place.
 If the company has multiple remote hubs in different countries, you can travel between them, too.

-Benefits:
+### Benefits

 * Have face-to-face conversations: ask for advice or get feedback.
 * Feel yourself a part of a small united team.